E-Alharbi/ROBIN/README.md

 java -jar PMBPP-Runnable-(version).jar UncompressMLModel
 ```

 The above command will uncompress the predictive models.
 When the predictive models are uncompressed, this should speed up the PMBPP.
-Please note that use the above command once and then you can run the PMBMM using the commands that explained earlier.
+Please note that use the above command once and then you can run the PMBPP using the commands that explained earlier.

-- An alternative solution is to predict the performance of the pipeline that you want instead of all the pipelines.
+- An alternative solution is to predict the performance of a specific pipeline.
 The following command predict only the performance of ARP/wARP

   - To start from experimental phasing <br />
 ```
 java -jar PMBPP-Runnable-(version).jar Predict mtz=1o6a.mtz Phases=HLA,HLB,HLC,HLD Colinfo=FP,SIGFP FilteredModels=ARPwARP FilterModels=T
 ```
   - For MR <br />
 ```
 java -jar PMBPP-Runnable-(version).jar Predict mtz=1o6a.mtz Phases=HLA,HLB,HLC,HLD Colinfo=FP,SIGFP MR=T SequenceIdentity=0.85 FilteredModels=ARPwARP FilterModels=T
 ```